csoeller/PYME-test-env/Installation_notes.md

 ### python 3.X/numpy issues

-The issues with installing python 3.x have been traced to a change in `setuptools`. `setuptools>73` on mac (and possibly linux) appear to have stopped packaging a distutils file relating to some of the windows compilers.
+The latest issues with installing PYME with python 3.x have been traced to a change in `setuptools`. `setuptools>73` on mac (and possibly linux) appear to have stopped packaging a distutils file relating to some of the windows compilers.
 This exposed an unconditional import from `numpy.distutils` in some of the cython build logic, i.e. the issue described in [this numpy bug report](https://github.com/numpy/numpy/issues/27405).

 For now appears to be solvable by pinning `setuptools<=73`.

+#### UPDATE 24.9.24: this is also an issue on windows

+We have therefore also pinned `setuptools<=73` on windows for now.
+Possibly once numpy 1.x with [this fix](https://github.com/numpy/numpy/pull/27406) become available this could be relaxed - but not sure if/when this will happen.

 ## 20.9.24